by Lee Taal on 10 Aug, 2021

-Through the ChatterHigh seek-and-find gamified platform, students are exposed to a multitude of different occupations creating in-depth interest reports along the way.
-These reports can then be reviewed by them, along with their career counsellors or parents.
+Through ChatterHigh's gamified seek-and-find platform, students are exposed to a multitude of different occupations and they can unlock in-depth interest reports along the way.
+They can then review these reports along with their career counsellors or parents.
 Students are exposed to information that helps them to identify the way forward and they can start setting goals to help them get there.

 Students entering high school have new freedom to select courses of interest, but choosing the right ones for the future is important.
-Using career education and exploration activities can help students to discover and evaluate the options based on their interests and values, enabling them to map the pathway ahead.
+Career education and exploration activities can help students discover and evaluate their options based on their interests and values, enabling them to map the pathway ahead.
 That pathway includes choosing the right courses and setting personal goals.

-Having a plan in place can build confidence and create a new found motivation to work towards a goal.
-No one wants to waste their time and energy taking courses that they have no interest in and have little value for the future.
+Having a plan in place can also build confidence and create a newfound motivation to work towards a goal.
+No one wants to waste their time and energy taking courses that they have no interest in and that have little value for the future.
 With confidence and motivation, success is more likely.

 It is exciting to share new ideas, goals, and aspirations with those around you.
 In fact, research shows that 88% of students speak to their families about their career options.
-Creating an education or career path with help from parents, guidance counsellors, teachers or other significant figures in a student's life, can help nurture or build relationships.
-Topics such as these can be a great start to meaningful conversations.
+Creating an education or career path with help from parents, guidance counsellors, teachers or other significant figures in a student's life can help nurture and build relationships.
+Topics related to post-secondary plans can be a great start to meaningful conversations.

 Interested in starting a conversation but not sure how to get it going?
-Read more on how to have career discussions with your kids.
+Read more on how to have career discussions with teens.

 “If you want to live a happy life, tie it to a goal, not to people or things.”